Findings, Submitted December 1999

 “It is a matter of great importance!”
 I had heard that line on Masterpiece Theater.
 I think I said it with an English accent.

 “Gray hair!” she cried, “You kids give me gray hair!”
-That was her implicit indication that I might have a few minutes with the encyclopedia.

-I ran over to the reference section and feverishly flipped through the S volume of the encyclopedia until I found an entry for “Santa Claus.”
+Still, she held the door open and gestured for me to enter, so I ran over to the reference section and feverishly flipped through the S volume of the encyclopedia until I found an entry for “Santa Claus.”
 Here is what it said:

 “SEE NICHOLAS, ST.”